adaltas/node-nikita/packages/krb5/src/execute.coffee.md

             {instanceof: 'RegExp'}
           ]
           description: """
-          Ensure the execute output match a string or a regular expression
+          Ensure the execute output match a string or a regular expression.
           """
       required: ['admin', 'cmd']